Facial Action Unit Detection via Adaptive Attention and Relation: Experiments

 \subsection{Ablation Study}

-In this section, we evaluate the effectiveness of each component in our STRAL framework.
-Tables~\ref{tab:ablation_bp4d} and~\ref{tab:ablation_disfa} present the F1-frame and accuracy results of different variants of our framework on BP4D and DISFA benchmarks, respectively.
-AL is a baseline method which only contains the attention learning network without the attention regularization by setting $\lambda^r=0$.
+In this section, we evaluate each component in our AAR framework.
+The structures of different variants of AAR are summarized in Table~\ref{tab:variant_AAR}.
+B-Net is a baseline method, which only contains the adaptive attention regression network without the structure of learning the attention map $\mathbf{\widehat{M}}_{ij}$.
+Besides, it does not employ the weighting strategy in Eq.~\eqref{eq:L_u0} by setting $w_j=1/m$ and $v_j=1$.
+AA is the adaptive attention regression network with the full loss defined in Eq.~\eqref{eq:L_AA}. $G^{sh}$ denotes sharing $\mathbf{\Theta}^{(0)}$ among all AUs in the spatial graph convolution:

-\textbf{Effectiveness of Attention Regularization.} After applying the attention regularization, AL+$\mathcal{R}$ improves the average F1-frame from $60.2$ and $58.0$ to $61.4$ and $61.0$ over AL on BP4D and DISFA, respectively.
-We can see that AL+$\mathcal{R}$ has already outperformed the state-of-the-art ARL on BP4D and more significantly on DISFA, which indicates the effectiveness of our proposed attention regularization.

-In addition, we visualize the learned attention maps of JAA-Net, ARL, AL and AL+$\mathcal{R}$ for two example images in Figure~\ref{fig:attention_map}.
-We can observe that the learned attention maps of JAA-Net are only highlighted in the neighboring regions of predefined AU centers, which ignores useful information in other highly correlated regions.
-AL and ARL have rich responses in the whole face including some regions with less correlation, in which the captured irrelevant information may negatively influence the performance.
-In contrast, AL+$\mathcal{R}$ can suppress responses in irrelevant regions by employing the attention regularization.
-Besides, we can see AL+$\mathcal{R}$ obtains similar attention maps as AL for AUs 25 and 26 of the DISFA image, which indicates AL+$\mathcal{R}$ can preserve high responses in highly relevant regions.
-Our proposed attention regularization is beneficial for capturing all the highly related regions while suppressing irrelevant regions so as to extract complete AU features for AU detection.
+while $G^{sp}$ reasons AU-specific patterns by introducing $\mathbf{Q}$ and $\mathbf{W}$ in Eq.~\eqref{eq:gcn_new3}. $T^{avg}$ is a plain temporal method, which uses the average predictions over all $t$ frames in the input sequence as the prediction of each frame.
+Table~\ref{tab:ablation_bp4d} presents the F1-frame results of different variants of AAR on BP4D.